List of One Piece characters: Blackbeard Pirates

-The Blackbeard Pirates (黒ひげ海賊団, Kurohige Kaizokudan) are a group of very powerful pirates led by Blackbeard.
-While originally having five members, the Blackbeard Pirates' membership was later expanded with a number of prisoners from Impel Down and they even ally with Aokiji.
+The Blackbeard Pirates (黒ひげ海賊団, Kurohige Kaizokudan) are a powerful pirate crew led by Blackbeard.
+While originally having five members, the Blackbeard Pirates' membership was later expanded with a number of prisoners from Impel Down and Aokiji himself.

-Marshall D. Teach

-Marshall D. Teach (マーシャル・D・ティーチ, Māsharu Dī Tīchi), better known as Blackbeard (黒ひげ, Kurohige), is the captain of the Blackbeard Pirates.
+Marshall D. Teach (マーシャル・D・ティーチ, Māsharu Dī Tīchi), better known as Blackbeard (黒ひげ, Kurohige), is the captain, later commodore (admiral in the Japanese version), of the Blackbeard Pirates and the son of Rocks D. Xebec.
 As a member of the Whitebeard Pirates, he killed his crewmate Thatch to get hold of the Devil Fruit he has sought for several decades, the Dark-Dark Fruit (ヤミヤミの実, Yami Yami no Mi).
 It grants him the ability to create and control black holes, which are represented as flowing darkness, as well as the ability to disable the Devil Fruit powers of others, as long as he is touching the person.

 For betraying Whitebeard's crew and the murder of his crewmate, he is pursued by Ace who eventually confronts him.
 After defeating Ace and turning him in to the World Government, he is appointed Crocodile's replacement as one of the Seven Warlords of the Sea, a position he promptly abuses to expand his crew with prisoners from Impel Down and resigns once he is finished.

 After killing Whitebeard with the help of his new crew, Blackbeard somehow adds his former captain's Devil Fruit ability to his own and manages to take Whitebeard's place as one of the Four Emperors.

 The character is based on and named after the historical pirate Edward "Blackbeard" Teach.
 In the Japanese anime television series, his voice actor is Akio Ōtsuka.
 In its Funimation English adaptation, his voice was supplied by Cole Brown until his death in November 2016, being replaced by Chris Rager.